MateoAponte/comic-viewer/README.md

 ## About the project

-This project is created to solve a Tech test about a Simple Comic Generator.
+This project is created to solve a Tech test about a Simple Comic Generator

 The URL to access to this project is: [Comic Generator Link](http://comic-generator.com.s3-website-us-east-1.amazonaws.com)